All Episodes

 It's not too complicated.

-In fact, let's San Francisco Chronicle, which is where Carly Fiorina lives.
+In fact, let's look at San Francisco Chronicle, which is where Carly Fiorina lives.

 Obama needs a sister soldier moment.

-The thrust of this piece is that Obama should rip the Democrats who protected Fanny and Freddie and allowed this mess to happen.
+This piece, the thrust of this piece, is that Obama should rip the Democrats who protected Fannie and Freddie and allowed this mess to happen.

-Obama has a golden opportunity with a U.S. financial system falling apart at the seams, which it's not falling apart at the seams.
+Obama has a golden opportunity with the U.S. financial system falling apart at the seams, which it's not falling apart at the seams.

 Where are they today?